-1. Your organization and the topic of Marine Litter and Microplastics a. microplastics? (multiple answers possible): □Direct (e.g. organisation has a direct mandate and has significant activities) □Partial (e.g. organisation has some activities within a broader role) ☐Related (e.g. organisation has activities in areas that may be linked to marine litter and microplastics) □None
+1. Your organization and the topic of Marine Litter and Microplastics

-- b.
-Which action is your organization targeting (e.g. reducing/reusing/recycling plastics), what type of contaminant (e.g. plastic bags, shipping gear), and to which sector/field does it relate to (e.g. marine ecosystem services, human health and well-being, food chain, economics and trade)? - c.
-Which specific part of the lifecycle/e.g. plastic supply chain is your action targeting? - d.
-What type of action does your organization address in terms of Marine Litter and Microplastics e.g. governance, participation, protection, technology/innovation, monitoring, funding, capacity building and education? - e.
-What is the geographical focus of the action of your organization (e.g. global, regional) and which specific area is your action targeting in the Source-to Sea system (e.g. upland area, agricultural land, river catchment, cities, coastal and marine areas)? - f.
-How are you organized internally in addressing the topic of Marine Litter and Microplastics? (i.e. which departments/offices work with it?
-A specific team?) - g.
-What do you recognize as the main highlights/challenges/state-of-art of the current Marine Litter and Microplastics efforts of your organization? - h.
-How high a priority is marine litter and microplastics for your organization?
+- a) How would you categorize your organisations' involvement in marine litter and microplastics? (multiple answers possible): - Direct (e.g. organisation has a direct mandate and has significant activities) - Partial (e.g. organisation has some activities within a broader role) - Related (e.g. organisation has activities in areas that may be linked to marine litter and microplastics) - None - b) Which action is your organization targeting (e.g. reducing/reusing/recycling plastics), what type of contaminant (e.g. plastic bags, shipping gear), and to which sector/field does it relate to (e.g. marine ecosystem services, human health and well-being, food chain, economics and trade)? - c) Which specific part of the lifecycle/e.g. plastic supply chain is your action targeting? - d) What type of action does your organization address in terms of Marine Litter and Microplastics e.g. governance, participation, protection, technology/innovation, monitoring, funding, capacity building and education? - e) What is the geographical focus of the action of your organization (e.g. global, regional) and which specific area is your action targeting in the Source-to Sea system (e.g. upland area, agricultural land, river catchment, cities, coastal and marine areas)? - f) How are you organized internally in addressing the topic of Marine Litter and Microplastics? (i.e. which departments/offices work with it?
+A specific team?) - g) What do you recognize as the main highlights/challenges/state-of-art of the current Marine Litter and Microplastics efforts of your organization? - h) How high a priority is marine litter and microplastics for your organization?